oz/boil-axum-sqlite/README.md

-# Axum & SQLite tmeplate
+# Axum & SQLite template

-This is a Rust project template for [Boilermaker](https://github.com/boilermaker/boilermaker).
+Hello there!

-You can find the latest version at https://github.com/oz/boil-axum-sqlite
+This is a humble project template for [Boilermaker](https://github.com/yeajustmars/boilermaker).

 This template creates a basic Rust project for a small web service with the following flavor: